 1967 Mercedes-Benz 250 SL 'Pagoda'

-Mercedes-Benz had a tough act to follow after phasing out its popular 190 SL in 1963.
-A new model, designated W113, appeared as the 230 SL in 1964, evolving into the larger-engined 250 SL and 280 SL.
-This classic Paul Bracq-penned two-seat luxury touring convertible offered a more modern and angular look, often accentuated with a tall, airy ‘Pagoda’ hardtop.
-The 250 SL was both expensive and rare, with only 5,196 sold between 1966 and 1968, making it the rarest of the ‘Pagoda’ Mercedes.
+Mercedes-Benz had a tough act to follow after it phased out its immortal tube-framed 300 SL in 1963.
+A new, unit-body model, designated the W113, appeared as the 230 SL in 1964 and continued through 1971 with the larger-engined 250 SL and 280 SL.
+This classic Paul Bracq-penned luxury two-seat touring convertible offered a modern and angular look, often accentuated with a tall, airy “Pagoda” hardtop that could be removed in fair weather.
+The 250 SL was both expensive and rare, with only 5,196 sold between 1966 and 1968.